-If you are a prosecution witness, you would have made a statement to the police setting out everything you remember about what happened.
-If you are a defence witness, you probably made a statement to the defence lawyer.
-Before you go to court, you should read over your statement to refresh your memory of what happened.
-Try to remember as many specifics such as dates, times, names and words spoken.
+If you are a prosecution witness, you would have made a statement to the police setting out everything you remembered about what happened.
+If you are a defence witness, you may have made a statement to the accused person’s lawyer.

-Before you give your evidence the prosecutor and defence lawyer may ask to speak with you.
+Before you give evidence, the prosecutor and defence lawyer may ask to speak with you.
 If there is anything missing from your statement or anything that you think is incorrect, you should let them know.

 Oath or affirmation